 Ukraine became a State Party to the 1951 Convention and its 1967 Protocol without reservations on 10 January 2002.
-In addition, Ukraine has also become a State Party to nearly all relevant human rights conventions, which includes both International Covenants,[1] and the European Convention on Human Rights.
+In addition, Ukraine is also a State Party to nearly all relevant human rights conventions, which include both International Covenants[1] and the European Convention on Human Rights.

 The Law on Refugees offers two forms of protection: refugee status and the status of a person in need of complementary protection.
-The national temporary protection status has never been activated.
+The national temporary protection status, foreseen in separate legislation, has never been activated.
 Hence, no one so far has received temporary protection granted in Ukraine.

-The notion given to the “refugee” aligns with the 1951 Convention and its 1967 Protocol, i.e., a person who owns a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality and is unable or, owing to such fear, is unwilling to avail himself of the protection of that country.[2]
-While complementary protection status is conferred to a person who had to arrive in Ukraine due to a threat to their life and safety in a country of origin.[3]
+The notion given to “refugee” aligns with the 1951 Convention and its 1967 Protocol, i.e., a person with a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, who is outside the country of his nationality and is unable or, owing to such fear, is unwilling to avail themselves of the protection of that country.[2]
+Complementary protection status is examined if it is concluded that the person does not meet the definition of a refugee and is conferred to a person who had to arrive in Ukraine due to a threat to their life and safety in a country of origin.[3]

 The SMS is the principal executive agency responsible for the implementation of the migration and asylum policy.[4]

 Overall, the Ukrainian legislation aligns with international standards, specifically with regard to the legislative regulation of the asylum procedure.[5]
-Ukrainian laws assure access to social services, medical care, housing, and labour for asylum seekers, refugees, and persons in need of complementary protection.[6]
+Ukrainian laws ensure access to social services, medical care, housing, and labour for asylum applicants, refugees, and persons in need of complementary protection.[6]

 The steps of the asylum procedure may be described as follows: